Southeast Region Federal Construction, Infrastructure & Environmental Summit

 - Chris Rabassi, Office of Small Business Programs, Marine Corps Installations East

-- Cherie Kunze, Deputy for Small Business, USACE Mobile District (Virtual Presentation and Participation in Virtual Pods)
+- Cherie Kunze, Deputy for Small Business, USACE Norfolk District (Virtual)

-- Tamika Gray, Deputy for Small Business, USACE Baltimore District (Virtual Presentation and Participation in Virtual Pods)
+- Tamika Gray, Deputy for Small Business, USACE Baltimore District (Virtual)

-- Tonya Willis, Deputy for Small Business, USACE Charleston District (Virtual Presentation and Participation in Virtual Pods)
+- Tonya Willis, Deputy for Small Business, USACE Charleston District (Virtual)

-- Jennifer Cavanaugh, Deputy for Small Business, USACE Savannah District (Virtual Presentation and Participation in Virtual Pods)
+- Jennifer Cavanaugh, Deputy for Small Business, USACE Savannah District (Virtual)

-- Mariano Torres-Feliciano, Deputy for Small Business, USACE Caribbean District (Virtual Presentation and Participation in Virtual Pods)
+- Mariano Torres-Feliciano, Deputy for Small Business, USACE Caribbean District (Virtual)

 - TBA, NAVFAC